 • crackers

-People should also avoid highly processed foods on a heart-healthy diet.
+People should also avoid highly processed foods when eating a heart-healthy diet.
 These foods typically contain high amounts of sugar, sodium, and refined flour but low amounts of nutrients.

 These include foods such as: